Harvard sues Trump administration over international student enrollment ban

 Harvard enrolls almost 6,800 foreign students at its campus in Cambridge, Massachusetts.
 Most are graduate students and they come from more than 100 countries.

-The department announced the action Thursday, accusing Harvard of creating an unsafe campus environment by allowing "anti-American, pro-terrorist agitators" to assault Jewish students on campus.
+The school said it plans to file for a temporary restraining order to block the Department of Homeland Security from carrying out the move, which it announced on Thursday.
+It accused Harvard of creating an unsafe campus environment by allowing "anti-American, pro-terrorist agitators" to assault Jewish students on campus.
 It also accused Harvard of coordinating with the Chinese Communist Party, contending the school had hosted and trained members of a Chinese paramilitary group as recently as 2024.

 Homeland Security Sec.
 Kristi Noem said the action against Harvard will "serve as a warning" to other universities.